epam/edp-install/documentation/openshift_install_edp.md

     --set codebase-operator.jira.credentialName=epam-jira-user
 ```

-* As soon as Helm deploys components, create secrets for JIRA/GIT integration (if enabled) manually.
+* As soon as Helm deploys components, create secrets for JIRA/GIT/PERF integration (if enabled) manually.
 Pay attention that
-secret names must be the same as 'credentialName' property for JIRA and 'nameSshKeySecret' for GIT.
+secret names must be the same as 'credentialName' property for JIRA/GIT/PERF and 'nameSshKeySecret' for GIT.
+ If your system is required to use Luminate, pay attention that secret name must be the same as 'credentialName'
+that you specified during deploy in **perf-operator.perf.luminate.credentialName** property.

 >_**NOTE**: The full installation with integration between tools will take at least 10 minutes._